mayso2025/A03/README.md

 Glossary:

-**Branch**: essentially a branch is a copy of the existing repository allowing you to keep an older version of the repository while you update the main one.
+1. **Branch**: essentially a branch is a copy of the existing repository allowing you to keep an older version of the repository while you update the main one.
-**Clone:** a direct copy of a main repository branch or just the main code in general.
+2. **Clone:** a direct copy of a main repository branch or just the main code in general.
-**Commit:** the main button that saves/commit the changes you make to any file in a repository **Fetch:** Downloads files from remote repository to local repository (cloud to local) **GIT:** Addon to Github which allows users to distribute files from Github via Git **Github: A version control system used to help keep track of changes in web developer's works **Merge:** Allows code to be merged into main file in repository **Merge Conflict:** When attempting to  pull request/merge, the code thats in one file main conflcit with the code in main.
+3. **Commit:** the main button that saves/commit the changes you make to any file in a repository
+4. **Fetch:** Downloads files from remote repository to local repository (cloud to local)
+5. **GIT:** Addon to Github which allows users to distribute files from Github via Git
+6. **Github: A version control system used to help keep track of changes in web developer's works 7.**Merge:** Allows code to be merged into main file in repository 8.**Merge Conflict:** When attempting to  pull request/merge, the code thats in one file main conflcit with the code in main.
-**Push:** Allows users to put repository files to remote repository **Pull:**the way to allow developers to suggest changes/fixes to any piece of code, any change in code is shown in different colors depending on the number of collaborations.
+9.**Push:** Allows users to put repository files to remote repository 10.**Pull:**the way to allow developers to suggest changes/fixes to any piece of code, any change in code is shown in different colors depending on the number of collaborations.
-**Remote:** Repository that is not your own, essentially someone else's repository, that you can interact/send files/retrieve files from other repositories
+11.**Remote:** Repository that is not your own, essentially someone else's repository, that you can interact/send files/retrieve files from other repositories
-**Repository:** a place to store/organize a singular project containing various files reltated to said project
+12.**Repository:** a place to store/organize a singular project containing various files reltated to said project